m-e-r-l-i-n/icpc-india/README.md

 Concluding notes:<br>
 <ul>
+<li>In case there is any error, or I have missed out on anything, or there exist better alternatives, feel free to suggest in the comments.</li>
+<li>A lot of material in this blog have been taken from <a href="https://www.codechef.com/icpc">Codechef</a>.
+Kudos to them.</li>
-<li>I have linked the contests to the ICPC site.
+<li>I have linked the contests to the <a href="https://icpc.global/">ICPC Site</a>.
 It contains standings, problems, reports and also the local website links.
 Explore around to find all details.</li>
 <li>Good team contests in India are rare, so I had a (far fetched) idea of making a <a href="https://codeforces.com/groups">CF group</a> which contained all Indian ICPC contests so that teams could participate and train themselves.
 However, I don't think I alone can do that.
 I hope Indian ICPC Committee (not sure if there exists any) considers about doing something similar in future.</li>
 </ul>